barrettotte/XSLT-Perlin2D/README.md

 # XSLT-Perlin2D

-A 2D perlin noise SVG generator using XSLT 1.1 and self loathing.
+A 2D perlin noise SVG generator using XSLT 2.0 and self loathing.

+I tried to stay as close to XSLT 1.0 as sanely as I could.
+This very well could still be built using XALAN processor.

 Ken Perlin's implementation http://mrl.nyu.edu/~perlin/noise/

+## Building
+* This was actually a huge pain to figure out which XSLT processor to use (xalan, saxon, xsltproc, etc)
+* I ended up doing something gross.
+I used Apache Ant and Saxon9.
+* To build with Saxon9 use ```build-saxon.xml```, to build with XALAN use ```build-xalan.groovy```

 ## Input XML